MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |3m|"D"|

-This row doesn't meet the `s3` condition of `Event == "Stop"`.
-However, the row meets the `s2` condition again.
+The state of `s2` is nonempty, which means this row could match for `s3`.
+However, this row doesn't meet the `s3` condition of `Event == "Stop"`.
+The row meets the `s2` condition again.
 This match overrides the existing state of `s2`, and replaces `s2.Ts` and `s2.Event` in the state of the sequence with the values from this row.
 The row `00:03:00, "D", 0` is added to the output.

 **Updated state**